 You can get these with the operating systems on it, or it could just be Linux OS which you can terminal and SSH into it to set up any way you want.
 Or they can have cPanel with WHM on it and then you can use that just like you would use the virtual private server except you have more resources, and those resources are dedicated to you.

 So this is going to be your dedicated server.
-Most of us actually are going to end up starting using basic shared hosting and then move up to manage WordPress or Virtual hosting and then there’s that decision of going with the ones with cPanel or the ones that have their custom control panel.
+Most of us are going to end up starting using basic shared hosting and then move up to manage WordPress or Virtual hosting, and then there’s that decision of going with the ones with cPanel or the ones that have their custom control panel.

-Still, you have that kind of a metered experience where you might have to pay more depending on how many people actually visited your website that particular month and then you might move up from there on to manage cloud hosting.
+Still, you have that kind of a metered experience where you might have to pay more depending on how many people actually visit your website that particular month and then you might move up from there on to managed cloud hosting.
 If you need managed cloud hosting right now because you need tip-top peak performance or like having the dedicated resources, then you could go for one of these products from the get-go.